Pedro Lascuráin: Early life

 Mariano Paredes y Arrillaga, Lascuráin's grandfather and one-time president of Mexico.

-Pedro José Domingo de la Calzada Manuel María Lascuráin Paredes was born on 8 May 1856 (Note: There is some disagreement over Lascuráin's date of birth.
-Most sources cite 12 May 1856, including the date on his tomb.
-Others cite 8 May 1856.) in the Rancho la Romita (now Colonia Roma) in Mexico City.
-He was the son of Francisco Lascuráin é Icaza and Ángela (Ana) Paredes Cortés.
-Francisco Lascuráin was a wealthy merchant originally from Veracruz who had moved to Mexico City and married Paredes, who family was of Basque origin, established in Mexico in the early 19th century.
-Pedro Lascuráin Paredes was the fourth of his parents' seven children.
+Pedro José Domingo de la Calzada Manuel María Lascuráin Paredes was born on 12 May 1856 in the Rancho de la Romita in Mexico City.
+(Note: Most sources give a birthdate of 12 May, which is the date on his tomb.
+However, some sources cite 8 May.)
+His father, Francisco Lascuráin é Icaza, was a wealthy merchant originally from Veracruz who moved to Mexico City to marry Lascuráin's mother, Ángela (Ana) Paredes Cortés.

+Lascurán's family was wealthy and of Basque descent.
+His maternal grandfather was Mariano Paredes y Arrillaga, who served as the president of Mexico from 1845 to 1846, and his maternal grandmother was Josefa "Pepita" Cortés.
+His paternal grandparents were Pedro Lascuráin and Dolores de Icaza y Jiménez del Arenal.

+Lascuráin was the fourth of his parents' seven children.
 His elder siblings were Francisco, María de los Angeles, and José, while his younger siblings were María de los Dolores, María, and Ignacio.
 Francisco, José, and Ignacio all died in infancy.

-Lascuráin's maternal grandfather was Mariano Paredes y Arrillaga, who served as the 15th president of Mexico from 1845 to 1846, and his maternal grandmother was Josefa "Pepita" Cortés.
-His paternal grandparents were Pedro Lascuráin and Dolores de Icaza y Jiménez del Arenal.
+The family's wealth allowed Lascuráin to attend some of Mexico's most prestigious private schools of the era.
+In his youth, Lascuráin studied law at the Escuela Nacional Preparatoria.
+He concluded his studies at the Escuela Nacional de Jurisprudencia (National School of Jurisprudence) in Mexico City.
+He received his law degree there in 1880.

+Personal life

-Lascuráin was raised in a Catholic family, and was reportedly very religious himself.
-In 1890, Lascuráin married María Enriqueta Flores y Manzanera (born 1873), the daughter of Juan Manuel Flores, a governor of Durango during the Porfiriato.
-They had six children: Pedro, Ana, Fernando, Francisco, Enrique, and José de Jesús.
-Pedro Lascuráin y Flores died as an infant.
+In 1890, Lascuráin married María Enriqueta Flores Manzanera (born 1873), the daughter of Juan Manuel Flores, a governor of Durango during the Porfiriato.
+They had six children: Pedro, Ana, Fernando, Francisco, Enrique, and José de Jesús Lascuráin Flores.
+Pedro Lascuráin Flores died as an infant.
+Pedro Lascuráin and María Flores remained married until her death on 20 June 1951.
+Lascuráin was a devout Catholic.